X_getopt() – processes long options.

 extern int x_optind, x_opterr, x_optopt;

-function returns the next option in argv
+The x_getopt() function returns the next option in argv

-that matches an option in opts
+that matches an option in opts.
+The opts argument is an

 array of option definitions containing the following fields: